dib-lab/dammit/doc/dev_notes.md

-# Dammit development
+# For `dammit` developers

 [dammit!](https://github.com/dib-lab/dammit)

 ## Setting up your local computer for dammit dev

-We can basically follow the [instructions for travis](https://github.com/dib-lab/dammit/blob/master/.travis.yml), because we're telling [travis]() to do what we are doing on our local computers.
+We can basically follow the [instructions for travis](https://github.com/dib-lab/dammit/blob/master/.travis.yml), because we're telling [travis](https://travis-ci.org/dib-lab/dammit/) to do the same things we want to do on our local computers.

 Make sure conda is installed.
 If not, here are instructions:
 ```